Tribune, Saskatchewan

 Tribune is an unincorporated community in the Rural Municipality of Souris Valley No. 7, Saskatchewan, Canada that held village status prior to 2018.
-It is located approximately 25 km from the Canada–US border along Saskatchewan Highway 35.
+It is located approximately 25 km from the Canada–US border along Highway 35.
 In 2016, the population was 45.

 History

 Tribune incorporated as a village on February 18, 1914.
 It restructured on December 31, 2017, relinquishing its village status in favour of becoming an unincorporated community under the jurisdiction of the Rural Municipality of Souris No. 7.